ck37/ck37r/README.md

 ### CV.SuperLearner AUC

-This will return the AUC inference for the SuperLearner.
+This will return the AUC inference for the CV.SuperLearner.

 ```r
 library(SuperLearner)